 Whether you’re just starting a residency program or in your first years of practice, you may be wondering how to pay off medical school debt quickly and easily.
 It’s a common question for eight out of ten new doctors as they come to grips with the reality of loan repayment.

 Following an extensive medical school education, new doctors are saddled with an average of $200,000 in student loan debt with high interest rates.
 Then once the academic coursework has come to a close, you are required to participate in a residency program that will last between three to five years (or possibly more depending on your chosen specialty).

 In 2019, new doctors in residency were paid an average stipend of approximately $61,200 per year, with family medicine, internal medicine, and emergency medicine trainees bringing in the least at about $57,400 per year.
-This makes paying large amounts of student debt nearly impossible and causes many residents to defer federal student loan payments during their residency or fellowship.
+This makes paying $100K (or even $200K) of student loan debt nearly impossible and causes many residents to defer federal student loan payments during their residency or fellowship.

 Unfortunately, this is a double-edged sword.
 While the relief from some debt payments is welcome, pausing loan payments doesn’t stop interest from accruing.
 With an average debt of $200,000 at about 6% interest, this adds an additional $37,000 in interest to the principal during the deferment period.

 How to pay off medical school debt faster

 The good news is that once residency is completed, doctors are well compensated and that gives them the means to accelerate medical school debt repayment.
 By reducing their loans quickly, doctors are then able to focus on buying homes, retirement goals, and plans for the future.